segabl/pd2-streamlined-heisting/README.md

 ### Other changes

-These are miscellaneous changes and fixes that don't fit any of the above categories.
+These are miscellaneous changes, fixes and optimizations that don't fit any of the above categories.

 - Reduces the effect of health granularity drastically (damage dealt to enemies is closer to the actual weapon damage listed in the inventory)
 - Restores spawning voicelines for Bulldozers and Tasers and fixes Cloaker spawn noise for hosts